cimm/ced/README.md

 ```

 You can skip the host, client and key parameters and specify the `ENV['CED_HOST']`, `ENV['CED_CLIENT']` and `ENV['CED_KEY']` environment variable for convenience.

-Notice the corrected email address in the example response.

 ## Contributing